Pocket-Plane-Group/IWD_NPC/iwdnpc/Readme-IWDNPC.txt

 Make sure that Icewind Dale or ANY game-related utilities are not running.

-To install the mod, run IWDNPC_v5.exe.
+To install the mod, run IWDNPC.exe.

 If you are playing IWD:EE or IWD-in-BG2 conversion, simply choose your IWD-in-BG2 directory(the one with chitin.key file),